philspil66/gatekeeper/README.md

 Gatekeeper is a package to manage Feature Flagging within a Laravel project.

-It was inspired by the [AdEspresso Feature Flag Bundle](https://github.com/adespresso/FeatureBundle) andvarious other Laravel spin-offs.
+It was inspired by the [AdEspresso Feature Flag Bundle](https://github.com/adespresso/FeatureBundle) and various other Laravel sFeature Flag spin-offs.

 ## What is Feature Flagging?